County officials blasted DeSantis over vaccine site in an affluent White area. So he threatened to take away the doses.

 Working in private with the county commission chair, Vanessa Baugh (R), they struck a deal.
 If Jensen hosted an additional vaccination clinic on his development, the governor would offer state health workers to administer the vaccines and National Guard troops to control the flow of people.
 The supply of those doses would go beyond Manatee County’s weekly allotment of doses from the state government, the Herald reported.

-There was just one catch: Rather than opening up the pop-up vaccination site to everyone in the county, it would only offer doses to residents in two Zip codes — 34202 and 34211 — which cover much of Lakewood Ranch and other well-to-do residential areas nearby and fall largely in Baugh’s district.
+There was just one catch: Rather than opening the pop-up vaccination site to everyone in the county, it would only offer doses to residents in two Zip codes — 34202 and 34211 — which cover much of Lakewood Ranch and other well-to-do residential areas nearby and fall largely in Baugh’s district.

 “It wasn’t choosing one Zip code over another,” DeSantis said at the news conference on Wednesday.
 “We wanted to find communities that had high levels of seniors living in there, and this obviously has a high concentration.”